Arrow pointing right

 • Employees with ADHD bring unique strengths to the workplace, such as creativity, problem-solving skills, and the ability to hyper-focus on tasks of interest.

-• Many people with ADHD experience difficulties in traditional work environments due to factors such as rigid structures, sensory distractions, and expectations around executive functioning skills like time management.
+• Many people with ADHD experience difficulties in traditional work environments due to factors such as rigid structures, sensory distractions, and expectations around certain skills like time management.

-• However, with the right support and workplace accommodations, employees with ADHD can thrive and make significant contributions to their teams.
+• With the right support and workplace accommodations, employees with ADHD can thrive and make significant contributions to their teams.

-People with Attention Deficit Hyperactivity Disorder thrive in work environments that play to their strengths, and support any challenges they may have.
+People with ADHD (Attention Deficit Hyperactivity Disorder) thrive in work environments that play to their strengths, and support any challenges they may have.
 The first step towards managing and supporting someone with ADHD and making them feel more comfortable in the workplace, is to understand a bit more about their personal experience.

 What is ADHD?

-ADHD is a neurodevelopmental condition that can impact attention, focus, and impulse regulation.
-While it is often diagnosed in childhood, many adults remain undiagnosed well into later life.
-The official statistic suggests that around 4% of UK adults have ADHD, but the true figure is likely higher due to underdiagnosis and misdiagnosis.
+The official statistic suggests that around 4% of UK adults have ADHD, but the true figure is likely higher due to underdiagnosis.

 There are three main types of ADHD: